Peilei Fan 范蓓蕾

 Š UP 801: Concepts and Issues in Planning and Development (Fall 2015; required core course for Master and Ph.D. in URP)

-Š UP 855: Urban Sustainability and Climate Change (Spring 2015; elective course, for advanced graduate students in URP and beyond)
+Š UP 855: Urban Sustainability and Climate Change (will be offered in Fall 2016; elective course, for advanced graduate students in URP and beyond)